LucyHeath/Lay-by/README.md

 ```

 ## Challenges
-* It was great havimg such a collaborative approach, but on a couple of occassion small bits of work were duplicated, which could have been avoided.
+* It was great havimg such a collaborative approach, but on a couple of occassion small bits of work were duplicated, although as this was a learniing opportunity it wasn't too problematic.
-* It was sometimes tricky at times working on a task that somepne else had already begun to code.
+* It could be challenging building on some one elses code, or navigating around unfamiliar components.
 * The naming conventions are all over the place.
-As changes were made due to time limitatiosn variables and funcitons were not renames, this lead to some confuciotn at points, espiecially when the group chose to change the topic a day in to the coding process.
+As changes were made,due to time limitations, some variables and funcitons were not renamed, this lead to some confuciotn at points, espiecially when the group chose to change the topic a day in to the coding process.
+* Parts of the code is heavily annotated which helps in undertanding it, but makes it very hard to read.
+It could be much more DRY.
+* Although it was important to have a good end product, my primary aim was to learn as much as possible, and do the basics well.
+It was great to learn from other group members who had more coding experience but sometimes there was a risk of overstretching on the deliverables, and not achieving the MVP.

 ## Wins
-* This was my first time using GitHub as a team.
-* We all communicated well, merged early and often (and had few merge conflicts).
+* This was my first time using GitHub as a team and it worked very well because we merged early and often (and had few merge conflicts).
+* I found working as a team was a great way of cementing my own skills, as well as learing new ones.
+Having a team that could act as a sounding board and support with problemsolving felt very supportive.
+* I utilised my soft skills with regards to team working, communication and organisation.
+I facilitated the daily standups and progress checking.

-## Key Learnings/Takeaways
+## Key Learning
 * Naming conventions are very important, and must be meanigful and consistent.
+Take time to make changes if necessary.

 ## Bugs